 Amazon Web Services

 Toil includes a native AWS provisioner that can be used to start Autoscaling clusters.
-To provision static, non-autoscaling clusters we recommend using CGCloud.
+CGCloud can be used to provision static, non-autoscaling clusters, but this functionality is currently being replaced by the Toil Provisioner.

 Toil Provisioner